junlarsen/jun.codes/src/content/blog/kickstarting-rust-on-aws-lambda.md

 [Distroless][distroless] are popular and significantly smaller, the Amazon Linux 2023 image is a fair choice, as it's tightly integrated with AWS services, and available for AWS Lambda out-of-the-box.
-This can reduce the overhead of building and cross-compiling Docker images for AWS Lambda, and it can simplify the deployment process of small tools and applications for a small size trade-off.
+This can reduce the overhead of building and cross-compiling Docker images for AWS Lambda, and it can simplify the deployment process of small tools and applications for a an acceptable size trade-off.

 We will be using [the Cargo Lambda extension][cargo-lambda] for building and packaging our Rust Lambda functions.
 Cargo Lambda makes it dead simple to build your Lambda functions, and it significantly simplifies cross compilation.
-It also provides to test your Lambda functions locally, and it can even be used to deploy your functions to AWS Lambda.
-In this guide we will only be using it to build our functions, as we will be deploying them using Terraform.
+It also provides functionality to test your Lambda functions locally, and it can even be used to deploy your functions to AWS Lambda.
+In this  guide we will only be using it to build our functions, as we will be deploying our functions using Terraform.

 ## Building your first Rust Lambda function